lxgr-linux/pokete/README.md

 ## Tips
 - In conversations you can very easiely skip the text printing by pressing any key
 - When you want to see the next text in a conversation, also just press any key
+- Don't play on fullscreen, the game then starts to be overseeable
+- Do't be offended by the other trainers, they may swear at you

 ## TODO
 - Add a deamon to set name and choose starter pokete at the start